 A lot of people use fuel canisters and stoves like the MSR pocket rocket.
 While those options are more weight-efficient than the CampStove 2, fuel isn’t cheap.
 Plus disposing of gas canisters is tricky (you’re not supposed to throw them in the garbage).

 You can make your own stove and use denatured alcohol.
 While this is a pretty good option in the lower country, the burn time becomes noticeably longer at higher elevations.
-This is overall a very weight-efficient and pretty cost-effective option.
+This is overall a very weight-efficient and pretty cost-effective option when using the Biolite camp stove.

 The perks of the MSR pocket rocket or a pop-can stove would be that they’re pretty light, and you don’t have to worry about moist firewood.